St. Helens Waterfront Redevelopment Project

 The SDAT is a volunteer effort by the American Institute of Architects (AIA).
 The SDAT professionals donate their time at no charge and the AIA will contribute up to $15,000 for travel and related team member expenses.
 The City will be responsible for event coordination, promotion, facilities and related costs.

-See the recommendations from the SDAT team here.
+See the St. Helens SDAT presentation here.